R0nald88/wordle/README.md

 > getDrawableInt() : int -> Return drawable resources int of item (R.drawable. ...)

 > getColorInt() : int -> Return color resources int of item (R.color. ...)

+## grp_project/Item/Product interface : GameItem
+Interface to store Info and Number of purchaseable game item
+### Subclass
+> Booster enum -> Booster for game level

+> Token enum -> Token/ currency of game.
+COIN Only.

+### Method
+> static Token.read() / Booster.read() -> read and get number of products from shared pref

+> getNumber() : int -> Return number of products user hold

+> increaseBy(c : Context, a : int) : void -> Increase number by a and immediately store to shared pref

+> decreaseBy(c : Context, a : int) : void -> Decrease number by a and immediately store to shared pref